ratboy666/apu/README.md

 July 24, 2021: Create bm (benchmark) directory with benchmark source, paper (including results) from 1982.
-This can be used to qualify the performance of APU.REL on 2, 2.5, 3 and 4 MHz Z80 with and without AM9511A m chip.
+This can be used to qualify the performance of APU.REL on 2, 2.5, 3 and 4 MHz Z80 with and without AM9511A chip.
 All code typed in from the paper and compiled with F80, MBASIC and TURBO PASCAL.
 Run in emulation with Zxcc, but not run on real Z80 or AM9511A.
+Update:
+Phillip Stevens has run this on a real AM9511A, with RC2014.
+If that combination had been available in 1982:

+"So with 0.91 sec for BM8 , in 1982 terms we're the second fastest thing on the planet (or at least in the document). behind the Cyber 171 with 0.36 sec and in front of the Wang 2200VP with 1.0 sec."

+-- Phillip Stevens

 Link apu.rel before forlib.rel to accelerate INTEGER and INTEGER * 4 (multiply and divide),